serizawan/serizawan.github.io/_posts/2023-04-10-the-dwarves-and-hats-riddle.markdown

 Dwarf #10 can try a random guess and hopefully pass the guess.

-The efficiency is 60% and the efficiency with luck is 65%.
+The success rate is 60% and the efficiency with luck is 65%.

 ## The *binary* strategy
 ![Rate](https://progress-bar.dev/70/?title=Rate&width=150&color=babaca)